We asked a professional guide about his favorite water bottles to take with him into the backcountry

 What our favorite BC guides say

-I don't have any particular preferences, but I use the Mont-Bell Alpine Thermo Bottle 0.9L.
+I don't have any particular preference, but I use the Mont-bell Alpine Thermo Bottle 0.9L.

 I want to read this together!